tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Use Cases

-bdq:Spatial-Temporal_Patterns, bdq:Record-Management, bdq:Taxon-Management
+bdqval:Spatial-Temporal_Patterns, bdqval:Record-Management, bdqval:Taxon-Management

 #### Notes

-There may be valid identifications prior to Linnaeus, but this Test will flag these under the default value of bdq:earliestValidDate, as for most biodiversity data, pre-Linnaean identification dates are likely to be errors.
+There may be valid identifications prior to Linnaeus, but this Test will flag these under the default value of bdqval:earliestValidDate, as for most biodiversity data, pre-Linnaean identification dates are likely to be errors.
 If a parameter is not set, then the default is 1753-01-01.
 This Test will, by design, flag as problematic cases (such as LTER plots and marine mammal sightings) where a known individual organism is identified by a specialist and then subsequently observed without new taxonomic identifications being made.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************